 Have you ever considered the real cost of verifying continuing professional development (CPD) compliance through an audit?
-If you have not, you might be surprised to learn about the chain-reaction of expenses associated with audits that can produce quite a large price tag.
+If you have not, you might be surprised to learn about the chain reaction of expenses associated with audits that can produce quite a large price tag.
 These hidden costs can result from the various departments and materials that are required to participate in an audit.
 In response, many regulatory agencies have chosen to leverage technology and innovative solutions to minimize or eliminate the hidden costs of an audit.
-Some of these innovative solutions can save millions of State dollars within just a few years.
+These innovative solutions can save millions of State dollars within a few years.
 Before choosing to implement a solution for CPD/CE audits, it is important to understand where the real cost of an audit comes from.

-When you think about the cost of an audit, your first thought might be office supplies such as writing instruments, stationery, printed forms, reproduction, postage, phone/fax and photocopying supplies.
-This is definitely a good place to start discussing costs since these materials are heavily used during the procedure of an audit and all following actions.
-These costs can quickly add up to be an astronomical figure when auditing even small quantities of the population since it requires constant physical correspondence and exchanges.
+When you think about the cost of an audit, your first thought might be office supplies such as writing instruments, stationery, printed forms, reproduction, postage, phone/fax, and photocopying supplies.
+This is a good place to start discussing costs since these materials are heavily used during an audit and all the following actions.
+These costs can quickly become astronomical when auditing even small quantities of the population since it requires constant physical correspondence and exchanges.
 In addition, any communication and request for information from other CPD/CE stakeholders can result in even higher material usage.
-Auditing even 10% the population can result in staggering quantities of costly paper, postage and other supplies during the entire audit workflow.
-Implementing electronic, automated infrastructure can eliminate costly material expenses while also simplifying workflows to produce more accurate procedures which reduces necessary interaction from stakeholders.
-Utilizing digital systems for all physical aspects of audits is sustainable, economical and efficient.
+Auditing even 10% of the population can result in staggering quantities of costly paper, postage, and other supplies during the entire audit workflow.
+Implementing electronic, automated infrastructure can eliminate costly material expenses while simplifying workflows to produce more accurate procedures, reducing necessary interaction from stakeholders.
+Utilizing digital systems for all physical aspects of audits is sustainable, economical, and efficient.

-In any business endeavor or work environment, there is always a common question.
+There is always a common question in any business endeavor or work environment.
 What is the best use of my time?
-Sometimes more importantly—What is the best use of my staff’s time?
-Nothing is more important, and expensive, as one’s time.
+Sometimes, more importantly—What is the best use of my staff’s time?
+Nothing is more important and expensive than one’s time.
 Time is money.

 While each State operates differently, common audit procedures entail the involvement of several personnel and departments.
-Audit, support and administrative staff are some of the first members to spend time on audits by initiating the project by selecting the percentage, sending letters and collecting CE data.
-Audit staff then needs to spend great amounts of time to sort and organize initial paperwork while continually corresponding with the individuals to get correct CE information.
-After this long process staff can usually involve some type of investigator who identifies why certain individuals are failing.
-After it has been confirmed, attorneys may be required to write up failed individuals which then must be presented to the Board.
+Audit, support, and administrative staff are some of the first members to spend time on audits by initiating the project, selecting the percentage, sending letters, and collecting CE data.
+Audit staff then needs to spend great amounts of time sorting and organizing initial paperwork while continually corresponding with the individuals to get correct CE information.
+After this long process, staff can usually involve an investigator who identifies why certain individuals are failing.
+After it has been confirmed, attorneys may be required to write up failed individuals, which must be presented to the Board.
 This much staff time required for audits is a massive factor in why States are limited in their audit rates.

-Each public regulatory agency has different rules, procedures and thoughts on audits.
-Beyond that, different leadership has different views on the needs and importance of these audits which can vary greatly depending on the profession.
-Nonetheless, despite these varying opinions, it is clear that even small percentage audits have large price tags attached to them.
+Each public regulatory agency has different rules, procedures, and thoughts on audits.
+Beyond that, different leadership has different views on the needs and importance of these audits, which can vary greatly depending on the profession.
+Nonetheless, despite these varying opinions, it is clear that even a small percentage of audits have large price tags attached.
 For example, the Florida Department of Health has been able to reduce audit-related expenses by over $500,000 annually by switching to a digital CE management platform.
-The substantial material, time and lost opportunity costs can be seen easily when dealing with such large agencies.
-Fortunately, the use of emerging technologies has begun to allow State CE audits to be another function completely transformed as technology has already done with industries like banking, insurance and travel.
+The substantial material, time, and lost opportunity costs can be seen easily when dealing with such large agencies.
+Fortunately, the use of emerging technologies has begun to allow State CE audits to be another function completely transformed as technology has already done with industries like banking, insurance, and travel.